Work and reversibility in quantum thermodynamics: Extending to more general operations involving catalysts

-We show how each set is included in the others in the diagram of Fig \ref{fig:Venn}.

-For 3), it is known \cite{lostaglio2014e} that even in the nano regime the free energy is recovered as the unique measure for thermodynamical processes.
-This case is hence of particular importance in this context, as the main results of the present work are written in terms of the free energy: if one has access to the full set of such operations, then we are in a regime in which Eq. \eqref{eq:w_gain_delta} holds.

-First we prove the following lemma, which highlights a particular feature shared by most of maps for which the main results can be shown.
-For the last, more general, set of operations, Gibbs preserving maps, we give a separate proof in Section \ref{sec:Gibbs preserving map}, as the result differs in form slightly. \begin{lemma} Let $\mathcal{T}(\cdot)$ be a quantum channel with a full-rank steady state $\tau_S = \mathcal{T}(\tau_S)$ and a Stinespring dilation
+We now prove the following lemma, which highlights the condition that a given map has to obey for the proof of Section \ref{sec:first-result} to still hold. \begin{lemma} Let $\mathcal{T}(\cdot)$ be a quantum channel with a full-rank steady state $\tau_S = \mathcal{T}(\tau_S)$ specified as

 for some unitary $U$ and an environment state $\rho_E$, such that